Lakhmiri01/Project_Game2048/README.md

 ```
 Handling collisions :
 If we hit a tile with different value it stops .
 In case we hit a tile with equal value , the  value of tile in front multiple by 2  and the other one takes 0 , and we continue moving .
+Of coursethe score increase by the tile value.
  ```c++
      for(int i=0;i<4;i++)
          for(int j=0;j<3;j++){